If you’ve had your Apple watch for a while, you might know the struggle of your release button getting stuck.

 TIP: If you don't feel or hear a click, try sliding the band out, then back in again.
 P.s.
 You can change your Apple Watch face to match your new band!

-If you found any of this useful, please share this post to spread the value to other Apple Watch users.
-Subscribe to learn more about your Apple Watch and receive exclusive deals when our store is having a sale.
+If you found this helpful, please share this article to spread the value to other Apple Watch users.
+Subscribe to learn more about your Apple Watch and know when our store is having a sale on new bands for your Apple Watch.
+Thank you!